edx/frontend-config/README.md

 This repo is a template for frontend configuration libraries.

 A frontend configuration library is intended to be used with an NPM alias during the build process to replace references to frontend-config (this repository).
+The application then imports `config` and `plugins` from this repo and uses it to configure itself.

 Because of this, having a standardized interface for loading config information is important.
 We could provide a utility to validate it, perhaps, if it becomes painful.

 ## NODE_ENV and APP_ENV